No extra fees, no interest

 Representative example: Total amount of credit £600 repayable over 13 months.
 12 monthly membership payments of £10.
 Rate of interest 0% p.a. (fixed).
 Representative 83.1% APR.
 The first repayment for each advance is £50.00, due 45 days after drawing, followed by 5 monthly repayments of £50.00.
 Total amount payable £720.

 Looking for a similar credit option to Provident Loans?
-Or perhaps you’ve been searching for a Provident loan online, or even wanting to apply for a Provident loan?
+Or perhaps you’ve been searching for a Provident loan online, or you may want to apply for a Provident loan?

 While Provident Loans and its parent company Provident Personal Credit (PPC) are now no longer trading (the firm closed on 31 December 2021), many borrowers have been left pondering about which lenders could fill the gap it’s left.